JamesHabben/evolve/README.md

 v1.1 - Threading, Output folder option, removed unused imports<br />
 v1.2 - Pre-Scan option to run list of plugins at the start<br />
 v1.3 - Added Morph function and sample Morphs.
 Also fixed multiprocess bug in Windows.<br />
+v1.4 - Added Morph config builder and more sample Morphs.
+Added searchable and sortable table.<br />